 A coalition of four South Florida counties, which collectively represent nearly a third of the state's population, banded together to coordinate mitigation and adaptation activities across county lines.
 In 2015, President Barack Obama called the effort "a model not just for the country, but for the world."

-In the Tampa Bay area, a regional planning commission was worried about the lack of state leadership as local municipalities did little to prepare for water that was rising around their beach communities.
-Pinellas County, home of St. Petersburg, hired a climate specialist to persuade government officials, planners and scientists to work together on adapting to change.
-A Climate Science Advisory Panel and a multicounty network that works on climate-related problems were established without the state’s help.
+In the Tampa Bay area, Pinellas County hired a climate specialist to persuade government officials, planners and scientists to work together on adapting to change.
+A Climate Science Advisory Panel and a multicounty network that works on climate-related problems were established without the state's help.

 But many communities simply don't have the financial means to combat the effects of climate change, said Albert Slap, president and co-founder of Coastal Risk Consulting, a firm that provides flood-risk analysis.